danny-zh/epam_intro_cloud_devops/Bash.md

   - `echo "${var//pattern/replacement}"` Replace all occurence of pattern in the string var by replacement

 1.5 Prefix and sufix pattern replacement from variable
-  - `echo "${var/#pattern/replacement}"` Replace occurence of pattern on the left side of the string var by replacement
+  - `echo "${var/#pattern/replacement}"` Replace occurence of pattern on the left side of the string var by replacement.
+This a greedy prefix replacement
-  - `echo "${var/%pattern/replacement}"` Replace occurence of pattern in the right side of the string var by replacement
+  - `echo "${var/%pattern/replacement}"` Replace occurence of pattern in the right side of the string var by replacement.
+This is a greedy sufix replacement

 **2. Parameter substitution**
-Parameter substitution allows the shell to react based on the presence (variable set with value), absence(variable not set) or nullability (variable set without a value) of a variable and use, set or modify a variable value
+Parameter substitution allows the shell to react based on the presence (variable set with value), absence(variable not set) or nullability (variable set without a value) of a variable and use, set or modify the variable's value

 2.1 Use default value if variable is not setted or if it's setted with a null value.
 - `${var-default}` Use default value if variable var is not setted